jsmusa/binary-search-tree/README.md

 - accepts array when initialized
 - has a root attribute

-methods within the tree class
+methods within the tree class\n
--build_tree method: takes an array and builds a balanced BST
+-build_tree method: takes an array and builds a balanced BST\n
--insert: inserts a new node as a leaf of the current tree
+-insert: inserts a new node as a leaf of the current tree\n

 -delete: deletes a node, for nodes
 	with no children: simply deletes the node with 1 child: deletes the node and replaces it with it's child